ved-in/XeroDay-APISniffer/README.md

 ## License

 Part of the X3r0Day Framework.
-Free to use, modify, and redistribute with proper credit to the original project.
+Free to use, modify, and redistribute with "**proper credit**" to the original project.